stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 All transaction fees are paid by the participant submitting the transaction to the Stellar network.

-All transactions defined in the protocol with multisig account MI as the source account have their fees set to zero.
+All transactions defined in the protocol with account MI as the source account have their fees set to zero.
 The submitter of a transaction wraps the transaction in a fee bump transaction envelope and provides an appropriate fee, paying the fee themselves.